 5. The can descend, fast.
 They’re very comfortable descending and they make it look so easy.
 The lines they take are picture perfect and they’re in full control.
 They’ll sometimes even get something to eat or drink at 75km/hr and make it look like there’s nothing to it.
 Click here for tips on descending.

 6. They’ll dress with long sleeve jerseys, leg warmers, vest, and booties when training.
 Even if it’s 20 degrees outside.
-So PRO.
+So pro.
 Racing is a different story.

 7. They know how to suffer.
-You ask most guys what separates an amateur from a PRO, or even a PRO from a top level PRO, they’ll always tell you that the best of them know how to suffer.
+Ask most guys what separates an amateur from a pro, or even a pro from a top-level pro and they’ll always tell you that the best of them know how to suffer.
 They can hold on just that little bit longer and can put themselves into the red for a split second longer than the others until they crack.

 8. They shine.
 Everything glistens.
 Their clothing is in perfect knick, their drivetrain is clean and their bikes sparkle.
-You can see a PRO from a mile away because of this fact alone.
+You can see a pro from a mile away because of this fact alone.
 I haven’t confirmed this, but I’m pretty certain they lather up in Mr Sheen every morning.

-9 The speed at which they climb is obviously very fast, but when I compete in races such as the National Championships, the one thing that is very apparent is that they are able to keep going at that same speed after 120km into it.
+9. Their endurance.
+The speed at which they climb is obviously very fast, but when I compete in races such as the National Championships, the one thing that is very apparent is that the pros are able to keep going at the same speed after 120km.
 That’s when the race really begins.
-Meanwhile guys like me are on digging fairly deep during every climb and we tend to start tiring out after 100km.
+Meanwhile guys like me are digging fairly deep during every climb and we tend to start tiring out after 100km.

 10. They’re small.
-To the point above, most of the time it is quite striking how small many (not all) of the PROs are.
+To the point above, most of the time it is quite striking how small many (not all) of the pros are.
 Even guys who look fairly large in photos or on television are still quite small compared to most of us.
 When on the bike everything is in proportion so it’s tough to get a feel for their size, but when you see many professional cyclists in regular clothing you’ll notice how small you need to be to compete at the highest level.

 The fact is, there are no secrets that will make us go faster or be better riders.
 There’s nothing special in their waterbottles or with the food they eat.
-They don’t use gimmicks or special equipement the rest of us don’t have access to.
-The biggest difference between us and the PROs is that they’re extremely talented and dedicated individuals and are much more headstrong when competing.
+They don’t use gimmicks or special equipment the rest of us don’t have access to.
+The biggest difference between us and the pros is that they’re extremely talented and dedicated individuals and are much more headstrong when competing.
 They don’t do anything that’s drastically different than you and me.

-Have a great weekend and work on point #1 – your spinning.
+Have a great weekend and work on point #1, your spinning.
 Ride safe!